Les Rallizes Dénudés

-Les Rallizes Dénudés (裸のラリーズ, Hadaka no rariizu) were a Japanese experimental noise rock band formed in 1967 in Kyoto, Japan.
+Les Rallizes Dénudés (裸のラリーズ, Hadaka no rariizu) were a Japanese psychedelic noise rock band formed in 1967 in Kyoto.
 They gained a reputation many years after their breakup as one of Japan's most legendary experimental bands, and were a forcible influence on the noise rock scene within Japan and abroad.
 Much of their popularity comes from their enigmatic, mysterious presence on and off stage, a scarcity of official releases and information on the band, an abnormally high number of live bootlegs from throughout their career, and a strong cult following.

 History

-Les Rallizes Dénudés were formed in 1967 by a group of students in Doshisha University's Light Music Club in Kyoto, Japan, continuing until 1996 to exist around the core and only persistent member, Takashi Mizutani.
+Les Rallizes Dénudés were formed in 1967 by a group of students in Doshisha University's Light Music Club in Kyoto, Japan, continuing to exist until 1996 around the core and only persistent member, Takashi Mizutani.
 They briefly worked with local avant-garde theater troupes, with loose ties to Shūji Terayama and his Tenjō Sajiki troupe.
 The band originally planned to record in a studio, but after being dissatisfied with the results, they decided to exclusively perform live shows.

 Initially active between 1967 and 1988, and then again briefly between 1993 and 1996 before permanently disbanding; their style of instrumentation and overall musical sound developed greatly throughout time.
 Bands like Blue Cheer, Captain Beefheart, the Velvet Underground, and chanson singers like Antoine greatly shaped the earlier late-60's early-70's sound of the band, resulting in music similar to that found on albums like White Light/White Heat or The Stooges.
 Recordings from the mid to late 70's and 80's show the band taking on an increasingly loud, distorted, repetitive, and "raw" sound, shown most clearly on bootleg albums like Electric Pure Land (released 2014, recorded 1974), Blind Baby Has Its Mothers Eyes (released 2003, recorded 1977-1983), and their most acclaimed album, '77 Live (released 1991, recorded 1977).
 This raw sound presaged the later music of the New York City noise rock scene.
 Both periods included lyrics in Japanese (uncommon among Japanese rock bands of the late 60s) inspired by French poètes maudits like Rimbaud, Lautréamont, and Cocteau.

 Their discography is mostly made up of bootlegs, soundboard archives, and a sparse selection of aborted studio recording attempts.
 Unofficial archive releases on independent labels such as Univive, Phoenix, and Bamboo exist, as well as solo releases from former members and affiliates of the band.
 Part-time manager and music critic Akira Aida had prepared to release an official record on Virgin in 1976, but plans fell through.
 Three records from Rivista ('77 LIVE, '67-'69 STUDIO et LIVE and MIZUTANI / Les Rallizes Dénudés) released in 1991, a self-titled 7" single released as a bonus with issue number 2 of the Japanese magazine Etcetera in 1996, and a self-titled VHS compilation of recorded live performances produced by the possibly fictitious "Ethan Mousiké" are the only official releases put out during the band's existence.